How to plan a loft conversion

 Rooflight conversions are by far the cheapest and least disruptive option, as you won't have to make any changes to the shape or pitch of the roof.
 Instead, it's simply a case of adding in skylight windows, laying down a proper floor and adding a staircase to make the room habitable.

-However, you'll need to have enough roof space without an extension for this type of conversion.
+However, you'll need to have enough roof and floor space without extending for this type of conversion.

 Dormer loft conversion